tuzumkuru/redmine_ai_summary/README.md

    Restart your Redmine application to load the plugin.

 ## Configuration
-The plugin provides several configuration options:
+The plugin provides several configuration options, accessible after navigating to **Administration > Plugins** and locating the **Redmine AI Summary Plugin**.

 * **Auto Generate**: Enables or disables auto-generated summaries (default is `false`).
 * **API Address**: Specify the address of your own AI service (default is `https://api.openai.com`).
 * **API Key**: Enter the API key for accessing your AI service.